 The Soviet Polar Star Operation

 was largely a failure and the Siege of Leningrad continued for another year.

-Overall, the siege claimed the lives of at least 650 thousand civilians, yet some historians believe the figure could be twice as large.
+claimed the lives of at least 650 thousand civilians, yet some historians believe the figure could be twice as large.

 None of these facts are even merely mentioned in the article.

 The Spanish volunteer unit was eventually disbanded in 1943.

 eager to continue fighting and a smaller group

 German ranks fought until the end of the war and took part in the Battle for Berlin.

 one-sided approach to the Blue Division is nothing new in Spain.
 The story of Spanish participation in Hitler’s

-war against the Soviet Union was not forgotten or condemned by any means – just merely swept under the rug just a bit after the defeat of the Nazism.
+war against the Soviet Union was not forgotten or condemned by any means –

+merely swept under the rug just a bit after the defeat of the Nazism.

-country’s military – and some even enjoyed pensions from non-Nazi Germany long after the war.
+the country’s military – and some even enjoyed pensions from non-Nazi Germany long after the war.

 The monuments for the fallen of the Blue Division stand tall, streets in many cities bear its name, last surviving

 members proudly give interviews – and media goes all nostalgic about it, focusing on the hardships the brave

 Hitler's secret Indian army

 In the closing stages of World War II, as Allied and French resistance forces

-senior German officers defected.
+three senior German officers defected.

-information they gave British intelligence was considered so sensitive that in 1945 it was locked away, not due to be released until the year 2021.
+information they gave British intelligence was considered so sensitive

+in 1945 it was locked away, not due to be released until the year 2021.